-A. Regular meetings.
-The Council will hold regular meetings at 7:00 p.m. on the second and fourth Monday of each and every month, excluding the fourth Monday in December.
+A. Regular Meetings.
+The Council will generally hold regular meetings at 7:00 p.m. on the second and fourth Monday of each and every month, excluding the fourth Monday in December.
 If a second or fourth Monday falls on a City-recognized holiday, the meeting will be held on the following business day.
+11

-B. Special meetings.
+B. Special Meetings.
 Special meetings may be called by the Mayor, three members of Council, or by the City Manager.
+12

 - 1. The City Manager will provide notice of the special meeting to each member of Council, each local newspaper, radio, and television station, and any other person or entity which has on file a written request for notice of special meetings. - 2.
 The notice of the special meeting must be given to each Councilor via personal notice, telephone, email, or other electronic means sufficient to provide actual notice. - 3.
-Special meetings must be noticed in accordance with Oregon's public meetings law, and, at a minimum, must be noticed at least 48 hours prior to the meeting taking place.
+Special meetings must be noticed in accordance with Oregon's public meetings law, and, at a minimum, must be noticed at least 24 hours prior to the meeting taking place.

-C. Emergency meetings.
+C. Emergency Meetings.
 Emergency meetings may be called by the Mayor, three members of Council, or by the City Manager.
+13

 - 1. The City Manager will provide notice of the emergency meeting to each member of Council, each local newspaper, radio, and television station, and any other person or entity which has on file a written request for notice of emergency meetings. - 2.
 The notice of the emergency meeting must be given to each Councilor via personal notice, telephone, email, or other electronic means sufficient to provide actual notice. - 3.
-Emergency meetings are those meetings called with less than 48 hours' notice and the Council must identify why the meeting could not be delayed 48 hours immediately after calling the meeting to order. - 4.
-The minutes for any emergency meeting must specifically identify why the meeting constituted an emergency and was necessary.
+Emergency meetings are those meetings called with less than 24 hours' notice and the Council must identify why the meeting could not be delayed 24 hours immediately after calling the meeting to order.